-Simon Garth was a callous, conscienceless plantation owner cursed by some of his slaves to return to life as a zombie following his well-deserved death by violence.
+Simon Garth was a callous, conscienceless businessman cursed by some of his Haitian workers to return to life as a zombie following his well-deserved death by violence.
 The undead Simon battled various other creatures from the darker areas of VooDoo beliefs as well as an assortment of original monstrosities made up by the writers of his saga.

 While struggling to survive his encounters with these Hellish beasts and periodically finding himself unwillingly under control by people who gained possession of his amulet, Simon Garth was finding a humanity that he had lacked in life.
 The hateful, spiteful and thoroughly unpleasant figure was truly evolving into a more sympathetic, even noble character who might have at last deserved the eternal peace he craved.
-Unfortunately this tale of possible redemption was cut short by the untimely cancellation of the series.
+Unfortunately this tale of redemption had to be clumsily rushed due the untimely cancellation of the series.